awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. In **Add tags**, for the default **Name** key, in **Value**, enter the name of your Amazon EFS file system\.

-1. Keep **General Purpose** and **Bursting** selected as your default performance and throughput modes, and then choose **Next Step**\.
+1. Keep **Bursting** and **General Purpose** selected as your default performance and throughput modes, and then choose **Next Step**\.

+1. For **Configure client access**, choose **Next Step**\.

 1. Choose **Create File System**\.

-1. Choose the name of the file system you created from the list\.
-Make a note of the DNS name\.
-You enter this in the buildspec file that is used to build your AWS CodeBuild project\.

 ## Create a CodeBuild Project to Use with Amazon EFS<a name="sample-efs-create-acb"></a>

- Create a AWS CodeBuild project that uses the Amazon VPC you created earlier in this sample\.
-This CodeBuild project does not use a source and does not create an artifact\.
-When the build is run, it mounts the Amazon EFS file system created earlier in this sample and caches the Maven dependency to it\.
+ Create a CodeBuild project that uses the VPC you created earlier in this sample\.
+When the build is run, it mounts the Amazon EFS file system created earlier\.
+Next, it stores the \.jar file created by your Java application in your file system's mount point directory\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.